davinellulinvega/COM1005/README.md

 # COM1005
-Source material for the lab session of the COM1005 at the University of Sheffield
+Source material for the laboratory sessions of the module COM1005 at the University of Sheffield